 Step 1: Loosen The Edge Of The Silverskin

 - Lay the slab of ribs bone-side up so that they curve towards you.

-- Slide a blunt knife under one edge of the silverskin, lift the blade and pull the membrane loose.
-If one edge is too tight, try loosening it anywhere along the rack.
+- Slide a blunt knife under one end of the silverskin, lift the blade and pull the membrane loose.
+If one edge is too tight, try loosening it anywhere along with the rack.

-- Using the knife, or your fingers, gently pull the edge of the membrane loose.
+- Using the knife or your fingers underneath, gently pull the edge of the membrane loose.
 If you can't get a grip on the slimy silverskin, wrap your fingers in a paper towel.

 Step 2: Peel The Silverskin Off The Ribs

-- Grab the loose end of the silverskin and gently start to peel it off the ribs.
+- Grab the loose end of the silverskin and gently start to peel the membrane from ribs.

 - Pull slowly but surely, with consistent pressure, to loosen the membrane.

 - The silverskin should come way in a single piece if you're lucky.

 - Sometimes, the silverskin will break or tear.
 Start using your blunt knife to pull up an edge and work from there – it can be frustrating if the membrane keeps tearing, but it'll get easier with practice.